Find Affordable College Courses

 Read full report on Public Health at University at Buffalo

-SUNY Downstate Health Sciences University landed the #12 spot in the 2023 rankings for the most popular master’s degree public health programs.
-Located in the city of Brooklyn, SUNY Downstate is a public college with a small student population.
+SUNY Downstate Health Sciences University did quite well in this year’s ranking of the most popular places for public health students to get a master’s degree.
+It came in at #12 on the list.
+Located in the large city of Brooklyn, SUNY Downstate is a public school with a small student population.

 Of the 60 students majoring in public health at SUNY Downstate, 38% are male and 62% are female.

-Full Public Health at SUNY Downstate Health Sciences University Report
+Read full report on Public Health at SUNY Downstate Health Sciences University

 Additional Noteworthy Schools